Sweet Family Mementoes

 Loved to dance, play cards, and had good grades, absolutely,

-She was a good mommy, loved to cook, and was an excellent listener.
+She was a good mommy, loved to cook, and an excellent listener.

 The next two siblings were tanned skin, stunning brothers,

 They had wavy hair, wore blue jeans with rolled bottom cuffs.

 Loved country, rock and roll, played in a band, like some others,

 Enjoyed football, basketball and baseball, made them feel tough!

 Last of the siblings, on a cold, wintry morning,

-A baby girl arrived; blue eyes, blonde hair, oh so delightful.
+A baby girl arrived, had blue eyes, blonde hair, oh so delightful.